Botox for TMJ/TMD and Migraines

-You see, there are many aspects to migraine and headache pain.
-One major player in the pain is your muscles.
-You have very strong muscles surrounding your head and face and neck, and sometimes these muscles malfunction and start to cramp up almost like a painful Charlie horse, and when this happens, the muscles can't release.
+There are many aspects to migraine and headache pain.
+One major player is your muscles.
+You have very strong muscles surrounding your head, face and neck, and sometimes these muscles malfunction and start to cramp up almost like a painful Charlie horse.
+When this happens the muscles can't release.
 This results in excruciating pressure and tension.
-That pain can cause your other senses to go haywire to the point that any noise or light becomes unbearable.
+That pain can cause your other senses to go haywire to the point that noise and light become unbearable.
 The pain can even make you physically sick.

 How can Botox help?
 Botox binds to these cramping muscles and causes the muscle fibers to release the contraction and therefore release the tension.
-The Botox protein binds to the muscle fibers and stays bound until the protein is inactive, which takes an average of about three to four months.
+The Botox protein binds to the muscle fibers and stays bound until the protein is inactive, which takes an average of about 3-4 months.
 The result is that your muscles behave normally during that time, and you live without the vise grips surrounding your head and neck.

 - pain during movement of the face and jaw joint

-- locking or “sticking” of jaw
+- locking or sticking of jaw

 - jaw joint grinding or clicking sounds upon movement of the jaw

+Grinding or clenching teeth and stress are a couple of factors leading to the development of TMD/TMJ and Migraines.
+Clenching and grinding can lead to chronic migraines by creating constant pressure on trigger areas such as the frontal, temporal, occipital, and nasal zones.
 Stress leads to an involuntary contracting of the maseter and temporialis, causing tension.
 The constant compression of these muscles causes involuntary muscle spasms, resulting in chronic headaches or migraines.